debezium/debezium-examples/kstreams-fk-join/README.md

 ## Configure the Debezium connector

-Register the connector that to stream outbox changes from the order service:
+Register the connector to stream outbox changes from the order service:

 ```console
 $ http PUT http://localhost:8083/connectors/inventory-connector/config < register-postgres.json